Avoid These Mistakes When Choosing a Beneficiary

 Mistake #1 - Set It and Forget It

 Many people take the approach of "set it and forget it" when they are establishing beneficiaries.
-They normally do it one time at the opening of an account such as an IRA or 401k and never look at it again.
+They usually do it one time at the opening of an account such as an IRA or 401k and never look at it again.
 However, they could have gotten a divorce, had more children, or have fallen out with a loved one.
+I've personally seen families fall apart over simple financial oversight or an accident.
+Don't allow a silly mistake like not checking your beneficiaries tear your family apart.
 Ideally, you should review your beneficiaries once a year during your annual financial review to ensure all beneficiaries are up to date.

 Mistake #2 - Lack of Uniformity